US says attack on Saudi oil site was an Iranian ‘act of war’

 “I’ve always felt the United Nations is very important,” he added.
 “I think it’s got tremendous potential.
 I don’t think it’s ever lived up to the potential it has.
 But I would certainly not want to keep people out if they want to come.”

-As the host of the U.N.’s headquarters, the U.S. is required to offer world leaders and diplomats visas to attend meetings there.
+As the host of the U.N.’s headquarters, the U.S. is required to offer world leaders and diplomats visas to attend meetings.
 But as tensions have risen, the U.S. has put increasing restrictions on Iranians like Zarif.

 In Tehran, Rouhani told his Cabinet that Saudi Arabia should see the weekend attack as a warning to end its war in Yemen, where it has fought the Houthi rebels since 2015 and sought to restore the internationally recognized government.